DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Advanced Selectors:** Confirmed the function of the `nth-child` pseudo-class, solidifying its role as a powerful tool for dynamic and targeted styling.

 ---

+#### START SUBSECTION D - CREATING CSS EFFECTS PART 4

+### Course Step Number: 382
+### Date Researched: 2025-08-02

+### Key Learnings:

+* **New Section:** Began a new major section of the curriculum.
+* **Topic Preview:** Gained an overview of the upcoming topics, which will focus on using advanced techniques to apply a variety of visual effects and culminate in a challenge and final project submission.

+---